Stop Suing Valve

 Applies to: United Kingdom 🇬🇧

 If such claims succeed, large payouts or liability could affect Steam's terms, regional pricing, or game availability.
-For the official class definition and opt-out information, see the claimant's FAQs (link below).
+Use the official notice (PDF link below), the claimant's site (steamyouoweus.co.uk), and the CAT judgment materials for exact definitions, procedures, and deadlines.

 - Read our FAQ for more Q&A.

-In re Valve Antitrust Litigation (US 🇺🇸) Developer
+In re Valve Antitrust Litigation (US 🇺🇸) Consumer & Developer

 Applies to: United States 🇺🇸

-US class action for publishers who paid Valve commission; opt-out deadline passed.
+US class action for consumers and publishers who paid Valve commission; publisher opt-out deadline passed.

 This class action is in the US District Court for the Western District of Washington (Case No. 2:21-cv-00563).
 It targeted people or entities who paid commission to Valve in connection with the sale or use of a game on the Steam platform between January 28, 2017 and November 25, 2024.
 The opt-out deadline for the publisher/developer class was September 2, 2025; that deadline has passed.